To: Psychology/Linguistic Communities

 I truly hope the world scientific community of psychology and linguistics can realize a common definition of emotions for the good of all beings.
 I can only trust that the appropriate people and organizations will take any necessary action.
 As I explained in my previous email (2019-10-29: “Cognition creates the biology that stimulates the emotional neurology consciousness then perceives”), current emotional paradigms can be destructive to you, your family, and your society.
 Let’s all make an effort to change this.

-Emotions are what you feel.
-Emotions are the perception, by consciousness, of a physiological biochemistry actuated by cognitive activities of our evolved and nurtured neural circuitry.
-Because emotions are perceptions of a state of biology being precipitated by cognition, emotions are a reflection of, and give insights into, the nature of cognitive behavior.
-Emotions are neither destructive nor constructive but rather they are indicators towards the presence of very real destructive and constructive cognitive behaviors.
-Correlations between cognition, healthy physiological biochemistry, and good feeling emotions are a result of millions of years of evolutionary survival for the health and well-being of the individual – as are the correlations between negative feeling emotions and an unhealthy biology.
-Now the question is, how are these correlations between cognition, biology, emotions, and consciousness understood, nurtured, and developed within our society for individual health, wealth, and general well-being through their own successful decision-making and creativity?
+Emotions and feelings are felt.
+Good and bad feeling emotions and feelings are the perception, by consciousness, of a biochemical physiology within the body and the brain precipitated by an evolved and nurtured cognitive neural circuitry.
+Because emotions and feelings are perceptions of an internal state of biology precipitated by cognition, emotions and feelings are a reflection of, and give insights into, the nature of said cognitive behavior.
+Also, because emotions and feelings are not causal, emotions and feelings are neither destructive nor constructive but rather they are indicators towards the presence of very real destructive and constructive – and causal – cognitive behaviors.
+Correlations between cognition, healthy biochemical physiology, and good feeling emotions and feelings are a result of millions of years of evolutionary survival for the health and well-being of the individual – as are the correlations between bad feeling emotions and feelings and an unhealthy biology.
+Now the question is, how are these correlations between cognition, biology, emotions and feelings, and consciousness understood, nurtured, and developed within a society for an individual’s health, wealth, and general well-being through their own successful decision-making and creativity?

 Beck, J. (2011).
 Cognitive behavior therapy: Basics and beyond.
 New York, NY: The Guilford Press